dbrizard/add-pdf-contents/README.md

 ## Convert  `contents.txt` into `contents.bmk`
 The Python module `contents.py` converts the contents of the pdf file into a format enabling the addition  of bookmarks in the pdf with the chosen tool (CPDF or PDFTK).
 By default, it searches the `contents.txt` file and writes a `contents.bmk` file.

-The simplest line is therefore:
+The simplest line is therefore, in a Python terminal:
 ```
 from contents import Contents
 Contents().write4CPDF()